 Her aunt’s inculcation had been unremitting,

-As Aunt Scarlett told her the things she would need,
+Aunt Scarlett’s long list of the things she would need.

 For both of Prue’s parents, who started to feel